CompEphys-team/DroSort/README.md

 	- Review spike rejection...
 Parameters hardcoded

 2. Spike sort:

 	- Spike rejection "bad spikes" overlaps with the initial rejection.
 	- Remove small cluster...
 Not so necessary

 2. Cluster identification

 	- See possible -1 unit.

 4. Posprocessing templates

-	- General template
-		2. Review outcome
+	- Review outcome in different situations
-	- Neighbors
+	- Spike a+b add b spike to SpikeInfo and Templates

+5. Script to change single spike given a reference
+6. Script to plot final result